thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-order-details.md

 ![kendo-saleshub-order-details-edit-dialog-screenshot](images/kendo-saleshub-order-details-edit-dialog-screenshot.png)

-The order details grid provides
+The Order Details grid provides

 ## How to Setup the Custom Order Detail Editor

 Since the MVC extensions for the [Kendo Grid](http://demos.kendoui.com/web/grid/index.html) make use of MVC's [EditorForModel](http://msdn.microsoft.com/en-us/library/system.web.mvc.html.editorextensions.editorformodel.aspx) we're able to customize the editor that the grid uses by creating an Editor template.
-To setup the custom editor for the grid we first have to create a partial Razor view with the same name as the type that we bound against the grid.
-If we look at how we setup the grid we can see how this works.
+To set up the custom editor for the grid, we first have to create a partial Razor view with the same name as the type that we bound against the grid.
+If we look at how we set up the grid we can see how this works.

     @(Html.Kendo().Grid<OrderDetailViewModel>()
         .Name("orderDetailsGrid")

-Since we declared the grid to bind against **OrderDetailViewModel**'s this means we need to a create a partial view with called **OrderDetailViewModel.cshtml**.
+Since we declared the grid to bind against **OrderDetailViewModel**'s this means we need to a create a partial view called **OrderDetailViewModel.cshtml**.
 Once we've created this partial view it needs to be moved into the **Views/Shared/EditorTemplates**.
 The reason for this is that MVC will look in the **EditorTemplates** folder when it's trying to resolve an editor for a model.

-The contents of **OrderDetailViewModel.cshtml** contains inputs for the fields that we would like users to be able to edit when the **PopUp** editor for the grid is open.
+The contents of **OrderDetailViewModel.cshtml** include inputs for the fields that we would like users to be able to edit when the **PopUp** editor for the grid is open.
 We'll go over a few key aspects of the OrderDetailViewModel editor template, which can be found in **Views/Shared/EditorTemplates/OrderDetailViewModel.cshtml**.
-Since we've already gone over how to setup most of the kendo widgets that this template uses, we'll only cover the important parts of the template.
+Since we've already gone over how to set up most of the Kendo widgets that this template uses, we'll only cover the important parts of the template.

     @model OrderDetailViewModel